 The road was in partially good condition.
 Driver of the vehicle must be an expert to drive on mountain terrain.
 Take water, eatables, biscuits, chocolates if possible thermos with tea as nothing was available on the way to the summit.
 The climb was simply adventure, with a little lack of oxygen.
 During winter it got covered by snow.
 If you were traveling by hire vehicle make sure the driver knew the place very well and was an expert in driving specially on hilly roads.
 Only SUVs are advisable, and that too only on clear weather day with no snowfall or rainfall.

 When we reached Bumla it was around 1 pm.
 I was carrying some mementoes for defense personnel from Kolkata.
-This included one poster, one badge, a chocolate and one small shield to recognize their effort and dedication in the extreme condition.
+That included one poster, one badge, a chocolate and one small shield to recognize their effort and dedication in the extreme condition.
 I used to carry this small token gift for defense personnel wherever I visit.
 One of them took me to army officer.
 I handed over my small kit to him.
 He hugged me for my good gesture and arranged tea for me and wife.
 He gave two Cadburys to my son Tintin and inspired him to join defense.
 Then he told one of his employees to guide us.
 I remained thankful to the officer (not disclosing his name) for this special treatment.
 The military person took us to border meeting point.
 It was one of the 5 officially agreed Border Security Meeting points between the Indian Army and the People’s Liberation Army of China for regular consultations and interactions between the two armies to improve relations.
 Here, there was a hut on the India side where border meetings are held.
 He told us about the border specialty & how the 1961 Indo – China war took place.

 The person also narrated & guided us about many things related with Bumla Pass and Indian Army.
 Then he took us in one warm room which was big conference room.
 We sat there for a while to feel warmth.
 After the intense discussion, I went closer to the check post of India at Bumla Pass border.
 The border had manifested the charismatic creation of the nature.
 The 1st Dalai Lama had come from these mountains, everything seemed like a History books where pages were flipping with every past incidents.
 How China captured the whole Tawang during 1961 & the severe war.